microsoft/accessibility-insights-windows/README.md

 - Use the `src/AccessibilityInsights.sln` file to open the solution.

 ### 3. Build and run unit tests
+Note: The MSI project requires WIX.
+Download and install the Wix toolset from http://wixtoolset.org/.
 ## More Information
   Visit the [Overview of Accessibility Insights for Windows](./docs/Overview.md) page.